-- Performance Recording Programme.
+- Maternal Bull Breeder/Whole Herd Performance Recording Programme.
 This element of the Beef Gene Ireland programme was designed to (a) achieve more accurate and complete data in beef breeding herds and (b) place more emphasis on maternal traits in pedigree beef breeding.
-We saw excellent progress in this regard in 2018, with over 700 herds now participating. - G€N€ IR€LAND® Beef Progeny Testing Scheme.
-The model by which the progeny testing is carried out underwent a significant change in 2013.
-In 2018, ICBF continued to buy the bulls for testing from breeders, in consultation with the breed societies, commercial farmers, and the AI industry.
+We saw continued engagement in the scheme in 2019 with 550 herds participating. - G€N€ IR€LAND® Beef Progeny Testing Scheme.
+The model by which the progeny test bulls are procured underwent a significant change in 2019.
+ICBF will no longer buy the bulls from breeders.
+This role is now carried out by the AI companies directly, on the back of guidelines drafted in consultation with the breed societies, commercial farmers, and the AI industry. - G€N€ IR€LAND® Dairy-Beef Progeny Testing Scheme.
+We started testing Dairy Beef Bulls through Gene Ireland in 2018.
+This continued in 2019 with 21 bulls tested.
+The testing of Dairy Beef Bulls will continue to grow as the role of beef from the dairy herd increases in importance. - Genomics.
+DAFM's Beef Data and Genomics Programme, a huge initiative by international standards, has moved the level of genomics data on beef animals to a new level. - BEEP DAFM's Beef Environmental Efficiency Pilot, which saw close to 400,000 suckler cow and calf combinations weighed in 2019 was very well received by farmers and has provided a wealth of valuable data for genetic evaluations.

-- Genomics.
-DAFM's Beef Data and Genomics Programme, a huge initiative by international standards, has moved the level of genomics data on beef animals to a new level. - Meat Technology Ireland has a number of elements that ICBF are centrally involved in, especially in relation to Tully and the work we do with Slaney Meats on Meat Eating Quality.
+• Meat Technology Ireland has a number of elements that ICBF are centrally involved in, especially in relation to Tully and the work we do with Slaney Meats on Meat Eating Quality.